 Why cold porcelain without glue?

-First of all, we make this homemade clay because we don't have Elmer's glue anymore but we have a big bag of baking soda in the kitchen :)
+First of all, I make this homemade clay because I don't have Elmer's glue anymore but I have a big bag of baking soda in the kitchen :)

-You might ask, why not saltdough?
-That's what we thought initially.
-We like saltdough but don't like the work to smoothen the surface with sandpaper.
+You might ask, why not salt dough?
+That's what I thought initially.
+I like salt dough but don't like the work to smooth the surface with sandpaper.

 Did you see the difference?
 Yes?
 Look at the color and the clay surface!

 The cold porcelain surface is smoother and looks whiter than the saltdough.
 And, it has clean and crisp edges.

 It looks better than salt dough, isn't it?

 Now, how does it compared to the conventional cold porcelain, I mean the one with Elmer's glue?
 Honestly, the version without glue lacks luster and strength.
 It's brittle when the clay still wet.
 It's not pliable.